HOW TO TAKE CARE OF YOUR PREMIER POLY-CUT™ AND NEVER HAVE TO THROW IT AWAY!

 - Use skimmers with timers to keep tramp oil out of sumps.
 Skimmers do not work when the fluid is mixing and moving.
 The oil must rise to the top.

-- Use a cutting coolant tester (refractometer) every Friday to check the mix ratio.
+- Use a cutting coolant tester (refractometer) or Refractmeter-Lubricants-ATC-0-18-Brix once a week to check the mix ratio.
 “Water” standing over a hot weekend can get very musty.

 - Clean your sumps at least twice a year.
 You do not have to run a chemical cleaner through your machine, prior to the clean-out process of our fluid.
 Remove Premier Poly-Cut™ from sump and retain in holding drum, bucket or any clean container.
 Clean out bottom of sump and return the Premier Poly-Cut™ to sump.
 Add water and Premier Poly-Cut™ to fill sump. hen replace the used fluid, add water and additional coolant to bring your levels back to normal (as measured with your refractometer).

 - Do not use tapping products or lubricating oils that contain sulfur.
 Sulfur can cause odor problems and skin irritation problems.
-We recommend Shell and Chevron Way Lubes.
+It can also cause staining on some metals, as we clean your machine and our product removes contaminates.
+If you decide you need to use a way lube, we recommend making sure there is no sulfur in it.
+Shell Way Lubes and Chevron Way Lubes.
 They have shown to be the least contaminating.

 CAUTION: Remember Premier Poly-Cut™ is a soap-based lubricant and is self-cleaning.
 When changing a sump over to our product for the first time, any packed-in chips and residue left in the machine will eventually break loose.
 This will cause Premier Poly-Cut™ to turn gray or black – depending on the amount of contamination – and may cause a sulfur smell (rotten eggs).
 This will subside over a short amount of time.
 This is normal, just remove the dirty fluid and replace.
 Once your machine is “clean”, that will no longer be an issue.